cody-hou/cody-hou.github.io/_posts/2022-12-26-fall-white-mountains-1.md

   teaser: /assets/images/headers/2022-12-26-fall-white-mountains-1-header.jpg
 ---

 New England is renowned for its fall colors.
-Despite reports that the drought would affect this year's foliage, we took our chances to travel to the White Mountains in early October.
+Despite reports that the drought would affect this year's foliage, we took our chances to travel to the White Mountains of New Hampshire in early October.

 ## Franconia Notch